mileswd/mac2imgur/README.md

 ###Usage###

+#####Press **CMD + SHIFT + 3** to take a full-screen screenshot#####

 #####Press **CMD + SHIFT + 4** to take a selection of the screen#####

 #####Press **CMD + SHIFT + 4 + SPACE** to take screenshot a specific window, menu or dialog#####

-#####Press **CMD + SHIFT + 3** to take a full-screen screenshot#####

-After you've taken a screenshot, you'll receive a notification via the Mac OS X Notification Center, notifying you whether the upload was successful or not.
+After you've taken a screenshot, you will receive a notification via the Mac OS X Notification Center notifying you whether the upload was successful or not.

-If the upload was successful, then your screenshot has been uploaded and the link has been copied to your clipboard.
+If the upload was successful, the link to the screenshot has been copied to your clipboard.

 ![mac2imgur upload notification](https://i.imgur.com/GdAZQo3.png "mac2imgur upload notification")